mkomera/travel_planner/README.md

 ## Background

 The chatbot is developed to improve the user experience in travel planning by delivering customized support.
 It suggests top hotels and builds personalized itineraries based on selected destinations.
-With the help of advanced algorithms and user data, it simplifies the travel planning process for greater ease and enjoyment. *(Note: Additional search functionalities will be added in future enhancements.)*
+With the help of advanced algorithms and user data, it simplifies the travel planning process for greater ease and enjoyment.

 ## Objectives